 The Department of Health and Human Services (HHS) launched an initiative to improve influenza vaccination rates among Health Care Personnel (HCP) with the goal of reaching the Healthy People 2010 objective of a 60 percent influenza vaccination rate among HCP.
 In 2006, influenza vaccination rates were 42% for HCP.
 As part of this initiative, HHS asked all HHS agencies, including IHS, develop a plan to promote vaccination of HCP with influenza vaccine, and collect and report data on HCP vaccination coverage to HHS.

 Medical record scattering is a common problem and can affect patient care.
 For immunizations, incomplete information can lead to over or under immunization and wasted resources.
-CDC has supported the development of state immunization registries to address these issues.
-Immunization data stored in the IHS RPMS, however, are usually not included in state immunization registries as it may not be feasible for sites to enter the immunizations they provide into two systems (the RPMS and the state immunization registry).
+CDC has supported the development of state immunization registries, referred to as immunization information systems (IIS), to address these issues.
+Immunization data stored in the IHS RPMS, however, are usually not included in state immunization information systems (SIIS) as it may not be feasible for sites to enter the immunizations they provide into two systems (the RPMS and the state IIS).

-The Immunization Data Exchange initiative has resulted in the development of software that extracts immunization data from the RPMS system and sends it to state immunization registries using standard Health Level Seven (HL7) messages in accordance with CDC's national immunization registry data exchange standards.
-In response to the data sent from the RPMS, the state registry creates a file of immunizations missing in the RPMS data and sends that back to the facility.
+The IHS Immunization Data Exchange initiative has resulted in the development of software that extracts immunization data from the RPMS system and sends it to SIIS using standard Health Level Seven (HL7) messages in accordance with CDC's HL7 standards for immunization, published in the Implementation Guide for Immunization Messaging.
+In response to the data sent from the RPMS, SIIS can create a file of immunizations missing in the RPMS data and sends that back to the facility.
 This information can then be downloaded into the RPMS, alleviating the need for staff to enter the information into the RPMS, and ensuring that a patient's complete immunization history is available to the provider.